TalAter/sweep/vault/README.md

 - **Surface change history.** *"This script changed twice in the last 30 days; the change on 2026-04-12 added a new binary URL."* Cross-time signal sweep cannot build alone.
 - Log native upgrade/uninstall commands

-**Privacy footprint:** the registry sees `(IP address, install URL, timestamp)`.
-No user identity, no machine fingerprint, no installed-tool list, no telemetry on individual users.
-Probably less revealing than `brew install`.
+**Privacy footprint:** each request sends install URL and timestamp (maybe content hash).
+No personally identifiable data is stored.

 ## What sweep catches